Hamzad Kargbo

-Hamzad Sayeed Kargbo (born 20 January 2002) is an English footballer who plays as a striker for club Maidstone United.
+Hamzad Sayeed Kargbo (born 20 January 2002) is an English footballer who plays as a striker for club Stenhousemuir.

 Career

 Queens Park Rangers

 Kargbo joined the Queens Park Rangers academy aged twelve from Elite Mass Academy, progressing through the ranks to sign a scholarship in 2018.

 In August 2021, Kargbo joined National League side Southend United on loan until the end of September 2021, later extended for a further month.

 In March 2022, Kargbo joined National League South club Oxford City on loan for the remainder of the season.

 Following the conclusion of the 2023–24 season, Kargbo was confirmed to be among those leaving the club.

 Newport County

 In June 2024, Kargbo joined League Two club Newport County following a successful trial period.
 On 10 August 2024, he made his debut in the 2024–25 season opening day 3–2 defeat to Cheltenham Town as an 85th minute substitute, suffering a dislocated shoulder that would require surgery and rule him out for an estimated period of three months.

 On 20 January 2025, Kargbo joined National League South club Chippenham Town for the remainder of the 2024–25 season.
 On 18 March, he returned to his parent club after suffering an injury.
 He was released by Newport County at the end of the 2024-25 season.